Gross Misconduct: FAQs For Dismissing Staff

 And, they also say that if their ability to do their job is related to their health in some way, you should try as many ways as possible to help them do their job before you terminate their employment.

-But beware… Whether you witness the behavior or not, every instance of gross misconduct must be investigated.
+But beware… Whether you witness the behaviour or not, every instance of gross misconduct must be investigated.
 And if you haven’t listed the specific example of an employee’s transgression in your policy, it might be hard to prove it’s gross misconduct.

 If in doubt, it’s better not to dismiss someone instantly because, if you’re taken to an employment tribunal, Lawdonut advises that you’d have to prove that your decision would be one that a reasonable employer would have made was itself both fair and reasonable in the circumstances and show that the offense was so wrong that instant dismissal was an appropriate sanction.